digitalsleuth/time_decode/README.md

 # Date Decode
-A timestamp and date decoder written in python 2.x
+A timestamp and date decoder.
+Compatible with Python 2.x and 3.x.

 I noticed a lack of timestamp conversion utilities in a number of different linux systems.
 Since I happen to use linux in my day-to-day work I thought this would help.